Department of English

 Welcome to English

 The English major involves reading, understanding, and responding to the most significant works of literature from ancient Greece, Renaissance England, early and modern America, and English-speaking countries in Africa and elsewhere.
-The basic structure of the major is historical, as study moves from a 200-level survey of periods and types of literature to a more detailed examination of literary periods, with a required course in Shakespeare mixed in.
+The structure of the major is both theoretical and historical, with study moving from a 200-level introduction to critical theory and research methods to a more detailed, 300-level examination of literary periods, including a required course in Shakespeare.
 The major culminates in a capstone seminar on one of a variety of topics ranging from a literary problem or period or to an author or genre.
 Learn more about our department.

 It is difficult to get the news from poems yet men die miserably every day for lack of what is found there.

 Sometimes there are going to be problems that equations won't be able to solve.